LC-Linkous/tinySA_python/README.md

 * **Signal Generator** -  used to create various types of repeating or non-repeating electronic signals for testing and evaluating electronic devices and systems.
 * **S-parameters** - are a way to characterize the behavior of radio frequency (RF) networks and components.
 They describe how much of a signal is reflected, transmitted or transferred between PORTS.
 In case of s11 (s-one-one), the return loss of a single antenna or port is measured.
 In s12 (s-one-two) or s21 (s-two-one), the interaction between ports is measured.
 * **SA** -  Spectrum Analyzer.
 A device that measures the (power) magnitude of an input signal vs frequency.
 It shows signal as a spectrum.
+        * This is what the 'SA' in 'tinySA' is!
 * **SA** -  Signal Analyzer.
 A device that measures the properties of a single frequency signal.
 This can include power, magnitude, phase, and other features such as  modulation.
 * **SNA** - Scalar Network Analyzer.
 A device that measures amplitude as it passes through the device.
 It can be used to determine gain, attenuation, or frequency response.
 * **VNA** - Vector Network Analyzer.
 A device that measures the network parameters of electrical networks (typically, s-parameters).
 Can measure both measures both amplitude and phase properties.
 The [wiki article on network analyzers]( https://en.wikipedia.org/wiki/Network_analyzer_(electrical)) covers the topic in detail.